-The stability characteristics of the surface quasigeostrophic shielded Rankine vortex are found using a linearized contour dynamics model.
-Both the normal modes and nonmodal evolution of the system are analyzed and the results are compared with two previous studies.
-One is a numerical study of the instability of smooth surface quasigeostrophic vortices with which qualitative similarities are found and the other is a corresponding study for the two-dimensional Euler system with which several notable differences are highlighted.
+The stability characteristics of the surface quasi-geostrophic shielded Rankine vortex are found using a linearised contour dynamics model.
+We analyse both the normal modes and non-modal evolution of the system and compare the results to two previous studies.
+One is a numerical study of the instability of smooth surface quasi-geostrophic vortices with which we find qualitative similarities and the other is a corresponding study for the two-dimensional Euler system with which we highlight several notable differences.

-1. Introduction
+1 Introduction

-The surface quasigeostrophic (SQG) model (Held et al. 1995) is an approximation of the motion of a rapidly rotating stratified fluid near a horizontal boundary.
+The surface quasi-geostrophic (SQG) model (Held et al., 1995) is an approximation to the motion of a rapidly rotating stratified fluid near a horizontal boundary.
 It represents planar advection of the boundary temperature field under the assumption of uniform interior potential vorticity.
-This is in essence a two-dimensional system whereby the streamfunction is determined entirely by the boundary temperature field via a Green's function proportional to 1/r.
-Applications of the model include the evolution of tropopause undulations (Juckes 1994; Juckes 1995; Muraki and Snyder 2007) and nearsurface oceanic vortices (Lapeyre and Klein 2006).
+This is in essence a two dimensional system whereby the streamfunction is determined entirely by the boundary temperature field via a Green's function proportional to 1/r.
+Applications of the model include the evolution of tropopause undulations (Juckes (1994), Juckes (1995), Muraki & Snyder (2007)) and near-surface oceanic vortices (Lapeyre

+& Klein, 2006).
 This type of dynamics has also been studied by Blumen (1978) under the name of uniform potential vorticity flow.

-Carton (2009, hereafter C09) provides a numerical study of smooth shielded vortices in the SQG model and compares the evolutions with those of unstable vortices under the more familiar two-dimensional Euler dynamics.
+Carton (2009) (hereafter C09) provides a numerical study of smooth shielded vortices in the SQG model and compares the evolutions with those of unstable vortices under the more familiar two-dimensional Euler dynamics.
 Here the complementary analytic study is presented in which linear growth rates of perturbations are calculated for a simple class of shielded SQG vortex, the shielded surface Rankine vortex.
-By this we mean the
+By this we mean the SQG analogue of the usual shielded Rankine vortex of two-dimensional Euler dynamics: an inner circle of temperature $\theta = \theta_0$ surrounded by an outer annulus of temperature $\theta = \theta_1$ .
+In the following we use the same notation and conventions as C09 which should also be referred to for a full description of the model and its applications.